up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

     The WAS-110 running the default Azores firmware will trigger RX_LOS if the SC/APC fiber cable is unplugged or inactive.
 Some host interfaces will enter a power-saving state, making the WAS-110 inaccessible.

-    Plugging in the SC/APC fiber cable prior to cloning the serial number can trigger a rogue ONT at the OLT.
+    Plugging in the SC/APC fiber cable prior to cloning the serial number can trigger a rogue ONT alarm.

 ### Download firmware